 1. What kind of accommodations are available?

-Yiddish Farm students will live on-site in bungalows or cabins with bathrooms and showers.
+Yiddish Farm students will live on-site in bungalows with bathrooms and showers.

 2. How does a typical day look?